Easy Pecan Pie Bars

 Ingredients

-There are no complicated or hard-to-find ingredients here.
+There are no complicated or hard-to-find ingredients in this pecan pie bars recipe.
 In fact, you probably already have most of them in your pantry!

 Various sizes of clear bowls containing halved pecans, sticks of butter, honey, salt, flour, brown sugar and heavy cream.

-• Brown sugar: You’ll need light brown sugar for the crust and for the topping.
+• Brown sugar: I use light brown sugar to add a hint of molasses flavor.
 If you prefer a richer flavor, dark brown sugar can be used.

 • Honey: I love using honey for the distinct sweetness and flavor it brings to the topping.
-However, you can swap in maple syrup for an alternative yet equally delicious taste.
+Maple syrup works beautifully here, too!

 See the recipe card for full information on ingredients and quantities.